Osmose Utilities Services, Inc.: Osmose Acquires Centillion Solutions, Inc. to Expand Its Technical Services Capabilities

-Osmose Utilities, Inc. today announced that it has acquired Centillion Solutions, Inc., a leading engineering services company for the telecommunications industry.
+Osmose Utilities Services, Inc. today announced that it has acquired Centillion Solutions, Inc., a leading engineering services company for the telecommunications industry.

 Centillion provides fiber optic engineering, design, drafting and geospatial services for Fiber-to-the X (FTTx) and Hybrid Fiber Coax Networks.
 Founded in 2007, the company has offices in the U.S., Netherlands, UK, Australia, as well as a global design and engineering operation center in India.